bluenasnoopy/HELLO-WORLD-WEBPAGE/README.md

-This Aizhen and I's ILA 2 Repository.
+This is Aizhen and Almari's ILA 2 Repository.
 We used html for our hello world webpage code.